mltooling/project-template/react-webapp/README.md

 - `assets/`: Should contain style and images and other resources that are generally relevant for your application and not only for a specific component.
 - `stories/`: Contains general Storybook files such as introduction and assets that are not directly linked to a specific component.
 It should not contain the actual component stories.

+If files belong together, for example a component has a related `.stories.jsx` and `.test.jsx` file, put them into an extra folder.

 Add Storybook files (see the [Storybook Section](#storybook)) next to the components they describe.
 Story files must follow the `<component-name>.stories.jsx` name pattern.
 For example, if you have a component `src/dashboard/Dashboard.jsx`, put the stories file under `src/dashboard/Dashboard.stories.jsx`.

 Add test files next to the code they are testing (see the [Testing Section](#testing)).
 Test files must follow the `<component-name>.test.jsx` name pattern.

+#### Internationalization

+We use the [react-i18next](https://react.i18next.com) ([GitHub](https://github.com/i18next/react-i18next)) library for translations.
+The translation file for the required language is loaded dynamically upon need via the [i18next-http-backend](https://github.com/i18next/i18next-http-backend) library.
+The translation files are placed under [./public/locales](./public/locales).
+Add a new folder there for extending the languages or edit the languages there to add new translations.
+You can find an example of how to use the `i18next` in [./src/pages/App/App.jsx](./src/pages/App/App.jsx#L9).

 #### Storybook